ezralanglois/arachnid/docs/install.rst

 		$ conda install -c https://conda.binstar.org/asmeurer pyside --yes

 #.
+Alternative PyQt4 library for the GUI

+	A user reported that installing the PyQt4 library using conda did not work.
+If you run into the same problem, then the workaround is to manually `download <https://binstar.org/asmeurer/pyqt/4.10.3/files>`_ the library.

+#.
 Install the daily build to get the latest bug fixes for the current version

 	$ conda install https://conda.binstar.org/public arachnid-dev

 Speeding up the code
 --------------------